 As we've added more features to Bananatag and our customers have done more with the data, we knew we needed a more robust system and interface.
 For the past year we’ve worked on building a new version of Bananatag using a new framework that will support our future plans.

-Today we are excited to announce the first look at the new Bananatag for Internal Comms users.
+Today we are excited to announce the first look at the new Bananatag.

-We've added clarity to the different sections of the account and organized the features and pages into four primary sections:
+We've added clarity to the different sections of the account and organized the features and pages into five primary sections:

-- Emails: Previously known as Tags, this view shows statistics for each tracked email.
+- Emails: Previously known as Tags, this view shows statistics for individual tracked emails.

 - Recipients: Previously known as Contacts, this view shows metrics by the specific email addresses that have been contacted previously.

-"The goal was to create a symbiotic relationship between email clients and the Bananatag account interface; the account acts as a platform that allows users to improve on the performance of their content through analytics while the email client application acts as an extension to our user's capabilities and everyday workflow."
+"The goal was to create a symbiotic relationship between email clients and the member site's account interface; the member site acts as a platform that allow users to improve on the performance of their content through analytics while the email client application acts as an extension to our user's capabilities and everyday workflow."